-Under our 2004 Equity Incentive Plan, we are permitted to grant stock options, stock appreciation rights, restricted shares, restricted stock unit ("RSU") awards, performance shares and other stock-based awards.
+Under our 2004 Equity Incentive Plan, we are permitted to grant stock options, stock appreciation rights, restricted shares, RSU awards, performance shares and other stock-based awards.
 Under this Plan, we grant options to our executive officers, directors and employees to purchase shares of Cutera common stock at an exercise price equal to the fair market value of such stock on the date of grant.
 The grant date for stock options to our Named Executive Officers is typically the date of a regularly scheduled Board meeting, or, for annual merit grants, on or around June 1 of each year.
-Our non-employee directors are granted stock awards annually on the date of our Annual Meeting of Stockholders.
+Our non-employee directors are granted RSUs annually on the date of our Annual Meeting of Stockholders that vest on the one-year anniversary of the grant date.
 We have no program, plan or practice to select option grant dates (or set board meeting and annual stockholder meeting dates) to correspond with the release of material non-public information.